Electroencephalographic field influence on calcium momentum waves: Acknowledgment

 \section{Acknowledgment}

-I thank The Extreme Science and Engineering Discovery Environment (XSEDE.org), for grant PHY130022, ``Electroencephalographic field influence on calcium momentum waves''.
-I thank Paul Nunez and William Ross for verification of some experimental data, Charlie Gray for a preprint, and Danko Georgiev for helpful discussions.
+We thank the National Science Foundation Extreme Science and Engineering Discovery Environment (XSEDE.org), for grant PHY130022, ``Electroencephalographic field influence on calcium momentum waves''.
+Lester Ingber thanks Paul Nunez and William Ross for verification of some experimental data, Charlie Gray for a preprint, and Danko Georgiev and Davide Reato for helpful discussions.